jleung51-coursework/phaser/CONTRIBUTING.md

 ### Microsoft Azure Storage Client Library

-To install the [Microsoft Azure Storage Client Library](https://github.com/Azure/azure-storage-cpp) into a directory named `azure-storage-cpp/` in the current directory, run the following commands:
+Install the [Microsoft Azure Storage Client Library](https://github.com/Azure/azure-storage-cpp) into a directory named `azure-storage-cpp/` in the current directory by running the following commands:

 (Replace the CASABLANCA_DIR path with the path to your local `casablanca` installation if necessary)